MediaNerdStudio/companion-module-sony9pin-vtr-control/companion/HELP.md

 - Blackmagic AMP:
   - Use `bm_raw` with the exact cmd1/cmd2/data per device manual
   - Some commands depend on deck/firmware support

+- Odetics:
+  - Use `od_raw` for device-specific commands not listed above
+  - Some commands depend on device firmware and configuration

 ---